 – Try to determine where the victim is being while paying particular attention to the point where you last saw them

 – If the avalanche has stopped, wait for two minutes to make sure there is no further danger.
-If you believe some danger does exist, another member of the group (assuming there is one) must go in a safe location in order to alert if another avalanche starts.
+If you believe some danger does exist, another member of the group (assuming there is one) must go to a safe location in order to alert if another avalanche starts.
 If you are alone, it is best to go for help if you don’t see anything that would inform you where the victim is

-– Look for clues on the surface of the snow starting with the point where the victim was last Kick over any large chunks of snow in order to find clues.
-The equipment of the victim may indicate location or at least the direction where the avalanche carried them; mark these spots if you come across them.
+– Look for clues on the surface of the snow starting with the point where the victim was last.
+Kick over any large chunks of snow in order to find clues.
+The equipment of the victim may indicate the location or at least the direction where the avalanche carried them; mark these spots if you come across them.
 Be sure that other people don’t leave any items away from the search area, as this could confuse search efforts

-– If you find the victim unbury them as quickly as possible and try to attend injuries, shock, and/or hypothermia
+– If you find the victim unbury them as quickly as possible and try to attend to injuries, shock, and/or hypothermia

-– You should mark where the victim was last seen in case you lost the sight of them or there are no visible clues on the surface.
+– You should mark where the victim was last seen in case you lost sight of them or there are no visible clues on the surface.
 Look at the path of the snow and try to figure out where they might have ended up.
 If you are wearing an avalanche transceiver, switch them to ‘receive’’ and try to locate a signal.

 – If you are using probes, start from the place where the victim was last seen or (better) with the area where the victim was buried provided that you are fairly confident you know it.
 Stand in a straight light across the slope, shoulder to shoulder.
-Insert the probes repeatedly as you move down slope in a line and pay attention to shallow depressions in the slope and the uphill sides of rocks and trees, as there are terrains traps where the victim may have been buried.
+Insert the probes repeatedly as you move down the slope in a line and pay attention to shallow depressions in the slope and the uphill sides of rocks and trees, as there are terrains traps where the victim may have been buried.

 – If searching for clues or using transceivers and/or probes don’t help you find the victim, it is likely time to find outside help.